polishchuk-tatyana/currency_rate_history/README.md

 What tools was used to create the application
 -----------------------------------

-The application is written in the python language based on Django framework for creating web-application.
+The application is written in the python language based on `Django framework` for creating web-application. `The jQuery framework` and `JavaScript` language was used to design additional components: chart and validation.
+Page layout was used JavaScript, CSS, HTML using Bootstrap and Materialize frameworks.
+/